-Kids can smell a grown up’s aversion to the truth.
+Kids are experts a spotting a grown up skirting the truth.
 And somehow, kids know how to ask the questions we’d rather not answer.
 Did you really want to spend Saturday morning volunteering to walk for a cause?

 Don’t avoid honest answers, even if they make you uncomfortable.
 The truth is, when we started, I really wanted to be sleeping in, too.
 But when we got to the Walk for Justice, I was really inspired by all of the other people we met at the event.